openharmony/docs/en/application-dev/reference/apis/js-apis-application-ability.md

 ## Callee

-Implements callbacks for caller notification registration and unregistration.
+Implements callbacks for caller notification registration and deregistration.

 ## Callee.on